 Low-grade systemic inflammation and stress

-According to Dr. Nicolas Rohleder, who is an Associate Professor of Psychology at Brandeis University, chronic inflammation can develop from acute stress that somehow becomes chronic.
-It is unknown why some people can recover from acute stress while others do not, but it is understood that depression, child abuse, work burnout and work-related stress, and other such factors determine how well or poorly some people respond to acute stress.
+Chronic inflammation may develop from acute stress that somehow becomes chronic.
+No one knows why some people can recover from acute stress while others do not, but it’s understood that depression, child abuse, work burnout and work-related stress, and similar factors determine how some people respond to acute stress.

-“Individual differences in one-time stress exposure are only one potential pathway from stress to disease,” Rholeder wrote.
+“Individual differences in one-time stress exposure are only one potential pathway from stress to disease,” Dr. Nicholas Rohleder reported in a 2018 paper.
 “In real life, humans are exposed to repeated stressful events, some of different and varying nature and others recurring and largely similar.
 It has been proposed that an adaptive way to respond to repeated exposures to the same stressful stimuli is to habituate, that is, to show lower psychosocial and biological responses to re-exposure.”

 Metabolic syndrome